Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The function `wait_forever` will return a blocking molecule injector that will block forever, never returning any value.

-## Working with an external asynchronous API
+## Working with an external asynchronous APIs

+TODO

 # Reaction constructors

+TODO

 # Other tutorials on Join Calculus